vanyasem/Lomiri-Arch/README.md

 touch $HOME/.config/ubuntu-system-settings/wizard-has-run
 ```

-Launch Unity8 with (either from a tty or from a terminal):
+Launch Lomiri with (either from a tty or from a terminal):
 ```
 QT_WAYLAND_DISABLE_WINDOWDECORATION=true MIR_SERVER_CURSOR=null QT_QPA_PLATFORM=mirserver unity8
 ```